 Community-Based Participatory Research Program (CBPR)

-The NIMHD Community-Based Participatory Research Program (CBPR) supports collaborative research efforts between scientific researchers community members to address diseases and conditions disproportionately affecting health disparity populations.
-Recognizing the strength of each partner, scientific researchers and community members collaborate on all aspects of the project, including needs assessment, planning, research intervention design, implementation, analyses, and information dissemination.
+The NIMHD Community-Based Participatory Research Program (CBPR) supports collaborative interventions that involve scientific researchers and community members to address diseases and conditions disproportionately affecting health disparity populations.
+Recognizing the strength of each partner, scientific researchers across multiple disciplines and community members collaborate on all aspects of the project, which may include a needs assessment, planning, research intervention design, implementation, evaluation, and dissemination of community-level interventions.
 The community is involved in the CBPR program as an equal partner with the scientists.
 This helps ensure that interventions created are responsive to the community’s needs.

 - Enhance community capacity by supporting equal community participation in research for which they will directly benefit

 - Establish sustainable programs that improve health behaviors and health outcomes in health disparity populations

 - Accelerate the translation of research findings to health disparity communities by designing effective and culturally tailored interventions